whoistim/intro-to-angular-lab/README.md

 ###Looking around

 Lot's of things are already done for you.
-Inspect **index.html** view and find ng-controller directive.
-The view is already wired up with BooksController, see **books_controller.js**.
-Since we don't know yet how to talk to a server, BooksController 'loads' a static list of books from **data.js**. 'books' is a scoped variable (think instance variable) in the controller, the view iterates over books using ng-repeat to display the book list.
-Yes, there's also a css file, ignore it, no need to css select and manipulate DOM objects with jQuery - yeah!
+Inspect **index.html** view and find `ng-controller` directive.
+The view is already wired up with `BooksController`, see **books_controller.js**.
+Since we don't yet know how to talk to a server, BooksController loads a static list of books from **data.js**. `books` is a scoped variable (think instance variable) in the controller, the view iterates over books using `ng-repeat` to display the book list.
+There's also a css file, ignore it, no need to css select and manipulate DOM objects with jQuery - yeah!

 ###Assignment